lucapette/website/content/writing/some-thoughts-about-poodr.markdown

 ---
 categories:
-- reading
+  - books
 date: "2013-01-21T00:00:00Z"
+description:
-description: A few thoughts about Practical Object-Oriented Design In Ruby by Sandi Metz.
+  A few thoughts about Practical Object-Oriented Design In Ruby by Sandi Metz.
 Published by Addison-Wesley in 2012
 keywords: object-oriented programming, ruby, book, review, poodr, Sandi Metz
 title: A few thoughts about Practical Object-Oriented Design In Ruby